shift-up/coursebook/course/week_17.md

 ## Day 1 & Day 2

+### Challenge

+Grab a pair and solve this challenge: https://edabit.com/challenge/NXTrfGBXTKg3Z9jkz

 ### Form a group and choose your project!

 - Gather a team of 2-5 learners